 An epidural steroid injection usually takes between 15 and 30 minutes.

 ESI are performed in either a hospital or ambulatory surgery center (ASC) using x-ray guidance.
-After the skin is carefully cleaned and numbed with a local anesthetic (similar to what dentists to numb the gums to fill cavities), a needle is carefully introduced into the spinal canal.
-After the needle placement is confirmed with the x-ray, the ESI is administered.
+After the skin is carefully cleaned and numbed with a local anesthetic (similar to what dentists use to numb the gums to fill cavities), a needle is carefully introduced into the spinal canal.
+After the needle placement is confirmed with the x-ray, often confirmed by a small amount of dye, the ESI is administered.

-The whole procedure only takes approximately 10-20 minutes to perform, but patients are then monitored for up to one hour before going hime.
+The whole procedure only takes approximately 10-20 minutes to perform, but patients are then monitored for a short period of time before going home.

 Typically ESI are not very painful procedures.
 Local anesthetics are used to minimize the discomfort from the needle.
 Sedation can also be used to reduce pain and make the patients more comfortable during the procedure, especially if they are nervous.